losizm/scamper/README.md

 def removeContentType(): HttpMessage
 ```

-So you can work with the header in a type-safe manner.
+So you can work with the header using specialized header types.

 ```scala
 import scamper.Implicits.stringToUri